bigyihsuan/phono-word-gen/spec/syntax.md

 optional is wrapped in parens: `($V)`

-"select 1" is surrounded by square brackets, and each element is separated by commas: `[$V, $C]`
+"select 1" is surrounded by square brackets, and each element is separated by commas: `[$V,$C,]`

+trailing commas are required

 #### Random Weights

 random weight is range from 0 (never) and 1 (always)

-random weight can only be applied to optional and selection
+random weight can only be applied to ~~optional and~~ selection

 if sum of random weight in selection < 1, rest of the chance is filled with "nothing"